charmed-kubernetes/bundle/README.md

 ## Known Limitations and Issues

- The following issues still need to be resolved with this solution and are being worked on:
+ The following are known issues and limitations with the bundle and charm code:

  - This bundle is not supported on LXD because Juju needs to use a LXD profile that can run Docker containers.
- - Killing the the Kubernetes leader will result in loss of private key infrastructure (PKI).
+ - Killing the the Kubernetes leader will result in loss of public key infrastructure (PKI).
  - No easy way to address the pods from the outside world.
  - The storage feature with ZFS does not work with trusty at this time because